Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Visit your http://domain.com directly.
 - If success, Chrome will warn you there's no secured connection or that the connection is not private and blocks you from viewing the content.
 We will add SSL https certificates later.
 The current bypass technique in 2024 is to click anywhere on the webpage then type: `thisisunsafe`.
 You should see the webpage content.
 - Use vi command to create an index2.html, add some words, then visit directly http://domain.com/index2.html to see if it displays.
 - This then assumes future websites on CloudPanel will have no problem with editing and viewing by the internet.
+- DEDICATED SERVER: If you want to continue testing other sites on CloudPanel, you could use other domains at namecheap etc creating A record to the same public IP.
+Or if you run out of domains, you can create subdomains under one domain, creating CName to the public domain name.
+For more information on A records and Cnames, refer to [[DNS Domain PRIMER]].
+Make sure a site's vhost at your web host catches what servername (subdomain and/or domain and tld) is hoisted by the internet connecting to your public IP.

 - Troubleshooting: Visiting the domain name goes doesnt work
 	- Make sure at namecheap, etc you have A records to the public IP using `@`.
 Then have another A record to the public IP using "\*" instead of "www" so that any subdomains.
 You can check if the DNS propagation for A records pointed to your public IP at whatsmydns.
+	- Make sure it's not a caching issue if whatsmydns shows it's propagated but the page still doesn't show: Open in Incognito.
 	- Make sure file permissions correct for various paths of your sites and nginx.
 Refer next section's "Cloudpanel vhost 500 error is because of file permission problems"
 	- If still problems viewing the page, refer to [[Troubleshooting - Nginx webpage not showing